mmathea1/jumia-web/README.md

 # Jumia-web

 ## Project Desciription
-This repo is an SPA that displays a list of users and their information
+This repository is an Angular app that displays a list of users and their information

 ## Project Requirements